 No infectious disease worldwide claims more victims than tuberculosis.
 It is capable of repeatedly developing new resistances against conventional therapies – and the only existing immunisation is not effective enough.
+Now, scientists are working on a new vaccine.

 Statistics from the World Health Organisation WHO are shocking: In 2014, 1.5 million people died of tuberculosis, and, according to estimates, 9.6 million people have been newly infected.
 Particularly affected are countries in Africa, Eastern Europe and Central Asia.
 In Germany, there were about 4,500 new cases in 2014.
 The bacterial pathogen of tuberculosis, Mycobacterium tuberculosis, is transmitted by airborne droplets and primarily attacks the lungs.
 Once the disease breaks out, those affected develop a cough with partially bloody discharge, night sweats, and fever.
 They grow increasingly weaker, and their strength declines.
 Tuberculosis is hence also defined as consumption.
 If it goes untreated or if treatment does not take effect, the disease is, for the most part, fatal.